dustinpfister/blog_posts/_posts/threejs-examples-count-down.md

 ## 1 - R1 of count-down.js and demos, Removed dae loader and using Scene objects for source mesh objects

+One major change with this revision of count-down.js is the removal of the DAE loader abstraction in favor of the use of another abstraction that works better, or just directly working with the DAE loader alone.
+In this demo I am using the former when is an abstraction from my [dae helper module that I made for my blog post on the DAE loader alone](/2021/04/30/threejs-dae-collada-loader/).
+Another major change was to start using Scene objects in place of plain old javaScript objects when it comes to giving a set of objects to use for the numbers.
+This allows for me to make use of object3d class methods like that of the get object by name method as a way to get only the objects that are needed in the given source object.

+There is a lot more that I also wanted to change of course but for now I will be just chalking all of that up for the next revision of this module that may very well happen if I do continue to use this module in actual projects.
+So in this section I will be just quikly going over the state of R1 of count-down.js, and just two demos.

 ### 1.a - Source code of count-down.js \( r1 \)

+First off the source code of the module itself.
+With that said code that has to do with loading and processing objects created from a DAE file asset have been removed.
+There is now just the create and set methods along with that one add lines method when it comes to public methods.
+Changes have also been made when it comes to the

 ```js
 ```